Gnosticism: Mandaeism

 The Lord of Darkness (Krun) is the ruler of the World of Darkness formed from dark waters representing chaos.
 A main defender of the darkworld is a giant monster, or dragon, with the name Ur, and an evil, female ruler also inhabits the darkworld, known as Ruha.
 The Mandaeans believe these malevolent rulers created demonic offspring who consider themselves the owners of the seven planets and twelve zodiac constellations.

 According to Mandaean beliefs, the material world is a mixture of light and dark created by Ptahil, who fills the role of the demiurge, with help from dark powers, such as Ruha the Seven, and the Twelve.
 Adam's body (believed to be the first human created by God in Abrahamic tradition) was fashioned by these dark beings, however his soul (or mind) was a direct creation from the Light.
 Therefore, Mandaeans believe the human soul is capable of salvation because it originates from the World of Light.
 The soul, sometimes referred to as the 'inner Adam' or Adam kasia, is in dire need of being rescued from the dark, so it may ascend into the heavenly realm of the World of Light.

 Baptisms are a central theme in Mandaeism, believed to be necessary for the redemption of the soul.
 Mandaeans do not perform a single baptism, as in religions such as Christianity; rather, they view baptisms as a ritual act capable of bringing the soul closer to salvation.
 Therefore, Mandaeans are baptized repeatedly during their lives.
 Mandaeans consider John the Baptist to have been a Nasoraean Mandaean.
 John is referred to as their greatest and final teacher.

-Jorunn J. Buckley and other scholars specializing in Mandaeism believe that the Mandaeans originated about two thousand years ago in the Palestine-Israel region and moved east due to persecution.Buckley, Jorunn Jacobsen (2010).
-Turning the Tables on Jesus: The Mandaean View.
-In (pp94-111).
-Minneapolis: Fortress Press Others claim a southwestern Mesopotamia origin.
+Jorunn J. Buckley and other scholars specializing in Mandaeism believe that the Mandaeans originated about two thousand years ago in the Judean region and moved east due to persecution.
+Others claim a southwestern Mesopotamian origin.
 However, some scholars take the view that Mandaeism is older and dates from pre-Christian times.
 Mandaeans assert that their religion predates Judaism, Christianity, and Islam as a monotheistic faith.
 Mandaeans believe that they descend directly from Shem, Noah's son, and also from John the Baptist's original disciples.

 Due to paraphrases and word-for-word translations from the Mandaean originals found in the Psalms of Thomas, it is now believed that the pre-Manichaean presence of the Mandaean religion is more than likely.
-The Valentinians embraced a Mandaean baptismal formula in their rituals in the 2nd century CE.
+The Valentinians embraced a Mandaean baptismal formula in their rituals in the 2nd century AD.
 Birger A. Pearson compares the Five Seals of Sethianism, which he believes is a reference to quintuple ritual immersion in water, to Mandaean masbuta.
-According to Jorunn J. Buckley (2010), "Sethian Gnostic literature ... is related, perhaps as a younger sibling, to Mandaean baptism ideology."
+According to Jorunn J. Buckley, "Sethian Gnostic literature ... is related, perhaps as a younger sibling, to Mandaean baptism ideology."